 13. Cutting Out Cable

 Cable television can be a major monthly expense for some households, sometimes hundreds of dollars every month.
-One of the best ways to save is to cut the cord, switch to streaming services, and potentially pay much less per month on your favorite entertainment.
+One of the best ways to save is to cut the cord, switch to streaming services, and potentially pay much less per month on your favorite entertainment by saving on streaming services.

 14. Canceling Your Subscriptions